deepaligarg/deepali-garg.github.io/_pages/about.md

 I am an Computer Science Engineer who has done her B.Tech(Hons) from Jaypee Institute of Information Technology, Noida, India.

-**Hobbies**
+## Hobbies
-***
+---
-I love to listen songs and groove on them.
 Recently, I have been a fitness enthusiast and loves to workout.
+Apart from that, I love to listen songs and groove on them.